kognise/obsidian-aviation/FAR/Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md

 \(a\) Each flight recorder required by the operating rules of Subchapter G of this chapter must be installed so that:

-\(1\) It is supplied with airspeed, altitude, and directional data obtained from sources that meet the accuracy requirements of §§27.1323, 27.1325, and 27.1327 of this part, as applicable;
+\(1\) It is supplied with airspeed, altitude, and directional data obtained from sources that meet the accuracy requirements of §[[Volume 1/C Aircraft/0027 Airworthiness standards  normal category rotorcraft.md#§27.1323   Airspeed indicating system.|§27.1323]], 27.1325, and 27.1327 of this part, as applicable;

 \(2\) The vertical acceleration sensor is rigidly attached, and located longitudinally within the approved center of gravity limits of the rotorcraft;